ashvant-sunish/auction-to-action/auction-to-action/src/Documentation.md

     ### Built Reusable Dashboard Components (Sidebar.jsx, Navbar.jsx)

-    - Sidebar: A persistent navigation component that includes links to the main "Dashboard," "My Bidding History," and "Team Bid History" pages.
+    - Sidebar: A persistent navigation component that includes links to the main "Dashboard," "My History," and "Team Bid History" pages.
     - Navbar: A dynamic header that displays the current page title based on the URL.
 It also includes a profile icon with a hover tooltip.

     ### Developed Bidding Information Components